You are here:

-Read on now, because I know you can get through this and I am going to show you how.
+Read on now, because I know you can get through this and I'll show you how.
 Oh, and do watch the video about brain stuff further down too.

-It makes sense to have a check-up by your doctor if only to exclude a medical/physical condition.
+It makes sense to have a check-up from your doctor, mainly to exclude the possibility that you have an underlying medical/physical condition.

-You know now that we, as professionals, know about the symptoms of a breakdown and that you are not alone, you are not 'off your rocker', you are not 'crazy'!
+You know now that we, as professionals, understand the symptoms of a breakdown, including panic attacks.
+You now also know that you are not 'off your rocker' or 'crazy', and that you're not alone!

 You can find ways to speed up your recovery on my page: How to Get Over a Nervous Breakdown.

-The US Food and Drug Administration has warned that certain behaviours are known to be associated with SSRI’s (certain antidepressants) including the following symptoms: anxiety, agitation, panic attacks, insomnia, irritability, hostility, impulsivity, severe restlessness.
+The US Food and Drug Administration has warned that certain behaviours are known to be associated with SSRI’s (a class of antidepressants) including the following symptoms: anxiety, agitation, panic attacks, insomnia, irritability, hostility, impulsivity, severe restlessness.
 Any one of these symptoms is likely to make your emotional breakdown feel even worse.
 So, be sure that you are well-informed before taking this kind of medication.

-If you are concerned for someone else, then you really need to make sure they get professional help as soon as possible.
-Take immediate action if you know that person has already planned how and/or when he/she going to commit suicide.
+If you're concerned for someone else, then you really need to make sure they get professional help as soon as possible.
+Take immediate action if you know that person has already planned how and/or when he/she is going to commit suicide.

-As a counsellor I often see people who are particularly worried about their brain or mind letting them down.
-In case you are too, here is a very short video clip that explains how we know that you are not alone in being terribly forgetful, ineffective, disorganised and unable to focus.
+As a counsellor, I often see people who are particularly worried about their brain or mind letting them down.
+In case you are too, here's a very short video clip that explains how we know that you're not alone in being terribly forgetful, ineffective, disorganised and unable to focus.

-Your nervous breakdown symptoms in fact are temporary.
-Your body/mind’s reaction is entirely normal under for you abnormal circumstances.
-I know that you will recover!
+Your nervous breakdown symptoms are in fact temporary.
+Your body/mind’s reaction is entirely normal under these - for you - abnormal circumstances.

-Just accept now that those signs and symptoms of a nervous breakdown won’t disappear overnight.
+The best thing you can do now is just accept that those signs and symptoms of a nervous breakdown won’t disappear overnight.
 Stop fighting them.
-It's time to look for ways to speed up your recovery.
+Instead, it's time to look for ways to speed up your recovery.

 My very best wishes for a speedy recovery from that breakdown.